jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 <img src="structure_function_files/figure-gfm/heatmap_bind_expr_disulfide-1.png" style="display: block; margin: auto;" />

 Next, let’s look at the N-linked glycosylation sites.
-In particular, we look at mutational effects at NLGS motiifs consisting of N331 and T333, and N343 and T345, as well as N370 and A372, which in SARS-CoV-1 is an NST NLGS motif.
+In particular, we look at mutational effects at NLGS motifs consisting of N331 and T333, and N343 and T345, as well as N370 and A372, which in SARS-CoV-1 is an NST NLGS motif.
 A prior paper, [Chen et al. 2014](https://www.tandfonline.com/doi/full/10.4161/hv.27464),